-Amanda is an associate editor at The Scientist, where she oversees the Scientist to Watch, Foundations, and Short Lit columns.
-When not editing, she produces original reporting for the magazine and website.
+Amanda was an associate editor at The Scientist, where she oversaw the Scientist to Watch, Foundations, and Short Lit columns.
+When not editing, she produced original reporting for the magazine and website.
 Amanda has a master's in marine science from Moss Landing Marine Laboratories and a master's in science communication from UC Santa Cruz.

 Scientists have been studying how animals perceive and respond to sound for decades, but it’s only recently that they’ve started applying that research to individuals still in the egg or womb.
 Now, researchers are finding that embryos are able to use sounds and other vibrations to glean information on their postnatal environment and influence their own development.
 In addition to abiotic factors, such cues can tell embryos about the presence of predators or competitors, sometimes leading to lifelong changes in the animals’ physiology and behavior.
 This phenomenon has been documented across the animal kingdom, from insects to mammals, and new research on premature babies suggests that humans are no exception.

 Neotropical glass frogs (family Centrolenidae) engage in extensive parental care, with the male frog keeping the eggs moist and fending off predators.
 Somehow, glass frog embryos are able to distinguish between the signals of father and foe, and researchers believe the cue is likely vibrational.
 When a predator approaches, the tadpoles can hatch spontaneously in an attempt to escape, even before they are fully developed.
 This trick comes with an evolutionary trade-off, however, as tadpoles that hatch prematurely are less efficient swimmers and are at greater risk of being eaten by fish.